ci1xgk/Fellowship_Webpage/Merewether1-4.md

 - `nrows`: Number of cell rows (i.e. number of cells in Y direction)

-- `xllcorner`: X cartesian coordinate of the lower left corner of the grid in metres
+- `xllcorner`: X cartesian coordinate of the lower left corner of the computational domain in metres

-- `yllcorner`: Y cartesian coordinate of the lower left corner of the grid in metres
+- `yllcorner`: Y cartesian coordinate of the lower left corner of the computational domain in metres

 - `cellsize`: Cell size in metres